herbert256/wsl2-phpxx/README.md

 * /var/www/
 If you make a change in those 2 locaties, you make it automatically available in all Distros

-The same for Mariadb and Memcached, it's running on the `data` distro, you can use those 2 services from on every PHP distro.
+The same for Mariadb and Memcached, those two are running on the `data` distro, you can use those 2 services from every PHP distro.

 Maybe the /var/www directory make you think Apache is installed on the `data` distro, thats not the case, Apache is only installed on the PHP distros.